 MCT Oil May Help

-Try to include coconut oil and more omega 3 fatty acids (macadamia nuts, fatty fish) in your diet - it may help with fat loss.
+Try to include small amounts of MCT oil and more omega 3 fatty acids (flax, chia, or hemp seeds, fatty fish) in your diet — it may help with fat loss.
 For more about healthy fats: Complete Guide to Fats & Oils on a Low-Carb Ketogenic Diet

 Avoiding or Limiting Dairy and Nuts

 Some low-carb dieters claim to have improved their weight loss by reducing the consumption of dairy products, while others found no significant effect.
-This may well be down to individuals and it's worth trying in case it works for you.
+This may well be down to individual response, and it's worth trying in case it works for you.